Click on a photograph to enlarge it. More photographs here

 next morning we go on to daleys flat, next stop. it is a pleasant tramp through grassy flats and of course streams (tickling along after a day of sunshine) and nice birch forest. daleys hut is famous for its amount of sandflies and it is true there are millions of them. there are two plagues in nz one of them are the sandflies -- tiny little flies who silently suck your vessels empty and leave big blotches. i look like an apple crumble even with insect repellent. - so often the most romantic place turns into sandfly hell after you made yourself comfortable.

-what an adventure. it is late now and i have to tell you the story of today another time.
+what an adventure. it is late now and i have to tell

 until then all our love to you